Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: PDE boundary value problems and mesh-based numerical methods

-Partial differential equations (PDEs) are an essential tool in the description of complex systems that are based on rigorous and well understood scientific principles.
-A PDE system typically can be expressed by a set of partial differential equations with boundary conditions, and the solutions are often dependent on certain inputs of interest, which we denote as $\mathbf{x}\in \chi\subset \RR^p$ with $\chi$ being compact and convex.
-Specifically, a PDE system can be written in the form of
+PDEs are an essential tool in the description of complex systems drawing from scientific principles.
+A PDE boundary value problem typically can be expressed by a set of partial differential equations with boundary conditions, and the solutions are often dependent on certain inputs, denoted as $\mathbf{x}\in \chi\subset \RR^p$, typically representing parameters in the equations and boundary conditions, where $\chi$ is assumed to be compact and convex.
+Specifically, a PDE boundary value problem can be written in the form of

 where $\Omega$ is a compact domain in $\RR^d$ with a Lipschitz boundary denoted by $\partial \Omega$, $\mathcal{L}(\cdot;\mathbf{x})$ and $\mathcal{G}(\cdot;\mathbf{x})$ are differential operators on $\Omega$ and $\partial \Omega$ given the input $\mathbf{x}$, respectively, $f(\cdot;\mathbf{x})$ and $g(\cdot;\mathbf{x})$ are two known functions on $\Omega$ and $\partial \Omega$ with the input $\mathbf{x}$, and $u(\mathbf{s})$ is the solution to the partial differential equations \eqref{PDEsys}.
-Given the input $\mathbf{x}$, the exact solution to the equations, denoted by $u_0(\mathbf{s},\mathbf{x})$, usually cannot be written explicitly.
-Instead, numerical methods are used to approximate the exact solutions, for which the mesh-based numerical methods are most widely used, including the finite difference method (FDM), finite volume method (FVM), and finite element method (FEM) \citep{brenner2007fem,Tekkaya2019}.
+Given the input $\mathbf{x}$, the exact solution to the equations when uniqueness holds, denoted by $u_0(\mathbf{s};\mathbf{x})$, usually cannot be written explicitly.
+Instead, numerical methods are used to approximate the exact solution, for which mesh-based numerical methods are most widely used, including the finite difference method (FDM), finite volume method (FVM), and finite element method (FEM) \citep{brenner2007fem,Tekkaya2019}.
 The extensions to \textit{mesh-free} methods, such as the collocation method \citep{golberg1999some,wendland1998numerical,fasshauer1999solving,wendland1999meshless,fasshauer1996solving}, are straightforward and will be discussed in the remarks.
-Specifically, mesh-based simulations subdivide a large system into smaller, simpler parts by a particular space discretization in the space dimensions, which is implemented by the construction of a \textit{mesh} of the object.
-Figure \ref{fig:femintroduction} demonstrates a mesh specification for a 2-dimensional FEM problem, in which the triangular elements (Figure \ref{fig:femintroduction}C) connect all characteristic points (called \textit{nodes}) that lie on their circumference, and this connection is a set of equations called \textit{shape functions}.
+Specifically, mesh-based numerical methods subdivide a large system into smaller, simpler parts by a particular space discretization in the space dimensions, which is implemented by the construction of a \textit{mesh} of the object.
+Figure \ref{fig:femintroduction} demonstrates a mesh specification for a 2-dimensional FEM problem, in which the triangular elements connect all characteristic points (called \textit{nodes}) that lie on their circumference, and these connections are mathematically expressed through a set of functions called \textit{shape functions}.